 For those looking to take full advantage of what the Viper Elite has to offer, simple overclocking pushes its performance to match that of much more expensive options.
-One of the awesome things about DDR4 is that it generally operates at 1.2V, and even the slightest voltage increases can give you quite a bit more clockspeed while still remaining cooler than DDR3.
-We hit 2800MHz and 3000MHz speeds with ease, and 3200MHz is possible.
+One of the awesome things about DDR4 is that it generally operates at 1.2V, and even the slightest voltage increases can give you quite a bit more clockspeed while still remaining cool.
+We hit 2,800MHz and 3,000MHz speeds with ease, and 3,200MHz is possible.

 Jargon buster - RAM terminology

-Error-correcting Code Memory, RAM capable of automatically detecting and correcting errors on the fly, generally used in highly sensitive applications, like scientific data collection or banking.
+ECC Memory - Error-correcting Code Memory, RAM capable of automatically detecting and correcting errors on the fly, generally used in highly sensitive applications, like scientific data collection or banking.
 Typically only used and supported on servers and workstations, though most desktop boards can run it as non-ECC.

-The measure in number of clock cycles that an operation requested by the memory controller will take for the RAM to complete.
+Timings - The measure in number of memory clock cycles that an operation requested by the memory controller will take for the RAM to complete.
+Lower is generally better.

-Extreme Memory Profile, instructions for the BIOS that tell it what frequency, timings, and voltage to activate RAM at simultaneously, a shortcut for overclocking without tinkering with each setting individually.
+XMP - eXtreme Memory Profile, instructions for the BIOS that tell it what frequency, timings, and voltage to access RAM at, a shortcut for overclocking without tinkering with each setting individually.
 Officially for Intel platforms, unofficially many AMD boards readily support reading XMP data (though it may go by another name like A-XMP or DOHC).